gutibran/resume/README.md

-# resume
+# résumé
 For the HR ladies.
 All of them.
+The fit, smart, and sophisticated, plays an instrument type of HR ladies.

 ![HR lady](https://www.shutterstock.com/shutterstock/photos/1414607567/display_1500/stock-photo-beautiful-smiling-caucasian-blonde-female-blogger-dressed-smart-casual-sitting-in-cafeteria-and-1414607567.jpg)